-- AEMO released its Gas Statement of Opportunities 2018 which reported that under the current production and demand scenario, there will be no shortfall in the Australian east coast gas market till 2030.
+- AEMO has released its Gas Statement of Opportunities.
+They reported that under the current production and demand scenario, there will be no near term shortfall in the Australian east coast gas market.

-- The ACCC’s latest interim report of their Gas Inquiry 2017-2020 confirmed that there would be sufficient supply in the east coast gas market for 2019.
+- The ACCC’s latest interim report of their Gas Inquiry 2017-2020 confirmed there would be sufficient supply in the east coast gas market.

-- Export restrictions are not necessary to ensure gas supply security in 2019.
-A new Heads of Agreement [PDF 171KB] [DOCX 16KB] was made between the Prime Minister and east coast LNG exporters on 28 September 2018 to maintain a secure supply of gas to east coast gas users for 2019 and 2020.
-This agreement confirms the industry’s commitment to providing uncontracted gas to the east coast domestic market in the event of a shortfall.
+- A Heads of Agreement [171KB PDF] [16KB DOCX] between the Prime Minister and east coast LNG exporters maintains a secure supply of gas to east coast users in 2019 and 2020.
+This agreement confirms industry’s commitment to provide uncontracted gas to the east coast domestic market if there is a shortfall.

 Last updated: 7 January 2021